Aliases for CA1 Gene

 GeneCards Summary for CA1 Gene

-CA1 (Carbonic Anhydrase I) is a Protein Coding gene.
-Diseases associated with CA1 include occlusion precerebral artery and intracranial abscess.
-Among its related pathways are Metabolism and C-MYB transcription factor network.
+CA1 (Carbonic Anhydrase 1) is a Protein Coding gene.
+Diseases associated with CA1 include Occlusion Precerebral Artery and Intracranial Abscess.
+Among its related pathways are Nitrogen metabolism and O2/CO2 exchange in erythrocytes.
 GO annotations related to this gene include carbonate dehydratase activity and hydro-lyase activity.
 An important paralog of this gene is CA14.